 If the USCIS asylum officer does not grant the asylum application and the applicant does not have a lawful immigration status, the applicant is referred to the immigration court for removal proceedings, where they may renew the request for asylum through the defensive process and appear before an immigration judge.

-A person who is already in removal proceedings may apply for “defensive asylum” by filing the application with an immigration judge at the Executive Office for Immigration Review (EOIR).
+A person who is already in removal proceedings (i.e. received a notice to appear in court or is in detention awaiting deportation) may apply for “defensive asylum” by filing the application with an immigration judge.
+The Department of Justice, through the Executive Office for Immigration Review (EOIR), holds jurisdiction over asylum applications pending in removal proceedings, with some limited exceptions.

 A person may apply for asylum in the United States regardless of their country of origin or their current immigration status.
 In order to apply for asylum protection, applicants must show they cannot return to their home country because they have a credible fear of persecution there.
 Asylum seekers must establish that they have been persecuted or have a well-founded fear of persecution on account of their race, religion, nationality, membership in a particular social group, or political opinion if returned to their country.